ProjectIndoor/projectindoorweb/doc/backend.md

   * *Building*
   * *EvAALFile* to serve as evaluation file
   * *EvAALFile*s to serve as radio map files
 2. Determine the *Project* entity to be used during the position calculation.
-To do so, the following set of rules apply:
+To do so, the following set of rules applies:
   * If the project referenced by the user is present in the persistence layer and the user has not provided a list of parameters, use the project's parameters.
   * If the user has not provided a project or the project does not exist in the persistence layer, but the user has